 More about tuition fees, living costs and financial support.

-This degree combines philosophy with the study of Spanish, the second most widely spoken European language in the world.
-The course is ideal for those with an enquiring mind and a passion for exploring the cultures of other countries and societies, including those of Latin America.
+This degree combines philosophy with the study of Spanish, one of the most widely spoken European languages in the world.
+The course is ideal for those with an inquiring mind and a passion for exploring the cultures of other countries and societies, including those of Latin America.
 The course provides a valuable skill set, ideally tailored to the increasingly globalised workplace.

 You will follow a structured language course in Spanish, as well as explore the rich history and culture of Spanish-speaking countries and communities, choosing from a range of units in literature, film, history, thought, politics, linguistics and visual culture.
 You will spend your third year abroad in a Spanish-speaking country, extending your language skills and cultural knowledge.
-To find out more about studying abroad, visit Global Opportunities.
+To find out more about studying abroad, visit Centre for Study Abroad.

-Both schools encourage strong synergy between research and teaching, resulting in a vibrant learning environment as staff respond in their teaching to new research.
+Both schools encourage strong synergy between research and teaching, resulting in a vibrant learning environment as staff respond to new research.
 This course combination offers an enriching experience with exciting intellectual challenges, providing a wide range of options that allow you to pursue your own interests.

 Teaching is delivered through lectures, tutorials, seminars, workshops, and one-to-one project supervision.
 Assessments may include presentations, essays, commentaries, exams, collaborative projects, debates, podcasts, video essays, and dissertations.